swabhs/blog/_posts/2016-08-20-acl-in-berlin.markdown

 - [A Thorough Examination of the CNN/Daily Mail Reading Comprehension Task](http://www.aclweb.org/anthology/P/P16/P16-1223.pdf)
     * Danqi Chen, Jason Bolton and Christopher D. Manning

-    Simple methods for reading comprehension work, so the work involved detailed analysis of the dataset to show patterns in the data that kind of undermine the task.
+    Simple methods for reading comprehension work, so the work involved detailed analysis of the dataset to show patterns in the data that kind of showed that the task had fundamental problems, and could not be solved any better.
-    // todo:abstract+intro

 - [Learning Language Games through Interaction](http://www.aclweb.org/anthology/P/P16/P16-1224.pdf)
     * Sida I. Wang, Percy Liang and Christopher D. Manning

     Learn from interaction rather than supervision.
 Outlined the necessity of better user interaction to teach machines well, the users who gave consistent commands taught the systems better, even if it was not in a real language.
-    // todo:abstract+intro

 - [Finding Non-Arbitrary Form-Meaning Systematicity Using String-Metric Learning for Kernel Regression](http://www.aclweb.org/anthology/P/P16/P16-1225.pdf)
     * E.Dario Gutierrez, Roger Levy and Benjamin Bergen {WON best paper award}

     Correlations between word meaning and word form.
 These seem arbitrary at first glance, but actually follow patterns in the corpus.
 Specially interesting are phonaesthemes.
 Used distributional models to confirm local phono semantic hypotheses.
 The mapping is found using supervised learning, non-parametric kernel regression, in particular.
-    //todo:read

 - [On-line Active Reward Learning for Policy Optimisation in Spoken Dialogue Systems](https://www.aclweb.org/anthology/P/P16/P16-1230.pdf)
     * Pei-Hao Su, Milica Gasic, Nikola Mrkšić, Lina M. Rojas Barahona, Stefan Ultes, David Vandyke, Tsung-Hsien Wen and Steve Young {WON best student paper award}

     Instead of just awarding static rewards, learn the rewards to associate with different methods.
-    // todo:read

 - [Globally Normalized Transition-Based Neural Networks](https://www.aclweb.org/anthology/P/P16/P16-1231.pdf)
     * Daniel Andor, Chris Alberti, David Weiss, Aliaksei Severyn, Alessandro Presta, Kuzman Ganchev, Slav Petrov and Michael Collins

     Feed-forward nets with global normalization obviate the need for looking forward into the rest of the sentence(dump the buffer).
-    // todo:read

 ### Life-time Achievement Award : Joan Bresnan

 She invented Lexical Functional Grammars.
 Used a garden - bush analogy, not my favorite, but whatever!
 Cutely nerded out about Bantu languages.
 Garden to bush- not my favorite analogy, but anyway.
 Answered a question saying “I don’t know” - so much easier to admit than to go around the bush.
-Snubbed Jason Eisner, it was hilarious.
-Her talk outlined how statistical methods became mainstream in linguistics
+She didn't recognize an older Jason Eisner, it was funnily endearing.
+Her talk historically outlined how statistical methods became mainstream in linguistics.

 ---